republicprotocol/renex-swapper-go/README.md

 6. Open the "Exchange" tab and open a Sell BTC-ETH order for the intended amount.

 #### Note:
-The Bitcoin fees are set to (10000 Satoshi).
+The Bitcoin fees are set to 10000 Satoshi.